jasonlaska/spherecluster/README.md

 2. Mixtures of von Mises Fisher distributions (movMF)

-    The [von Mises Fisher distribution](https://en.wikipedia.org/wiki/Von_Mises%E2%80%93Fisher_distribution) is commonly used in directional statistics.
-Much like the Gaussian distribution has a mean and variance, the von Mises Fisher distribution has a mean direction $\mu$ and a concentration paramater $\kappa$, however, all points are on the unit hypersphere.
+    Much like the Gaussian distribution is parameterized by mean and variance, the [von Mises Fisher distribution](https://en.wikipedia.org/wiki/Von_Mises%E2%80%93Fisher_distribution) has a mean direction $\mu$ and a concentration parameter $\kappa$.
+Points drawn from the vMF distribution have unit norm and thus live on surface of the unit hypersphere.

     If we model our data as a [mixture](https://en.wikipedia.org/wiki/Mixture_model) of von Mises Fisher Distributions, we have an additional `weight` parameter for each distribution in the mixture, and can cluster our data accordingly.

     - soft-movMF

-        Estimates the posterior on each example for each class.
+        Estimates the real-valued posterior on each example for each class.

     - hard-movMF

         Sets the posterior on each example to be 1 for a single class and 0 for all others by selecting the location of the max value in the estimator soft posterior.

+    Beyond estimating cluster centroids, these algorithms also jointly estimate the weights of each cluster and the concentration parameters.
+We provide an option to pass in (and override) weight estimates if they are known in advance.

+    Label assigment is achieved by computing the argmax of the posterior for each example.

 ## Other goodies